dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/how-to-animate-an-object-by-using-key-frames.md

 ---
-title: "How to: Animate an Object by Using Key Frames" ms.date: "03/30/2017"
+title: "How to: Animate an Object by Using Key Frames"
+description: Learn about how to use the ObjectAnimationUsingKeyFrames class to animate an object using key frames. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "animation [WPF], objects with key frames"